nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 #### Examples

-Use the service through Nevermined Proxy URL is pretty straighforward, you need to use the Proxy URL instead of the actual URL of your service, adding the specific endpoint you want to call and the parameters defined in that endpoint, and indicate and the Authorization Header with the JWT.
+Use the service through Nevermined Proxy URL is really straightforward, you need to use the Proxy URL instead of the actual URL of your service, adding the specific endpoint you want to call and the parameters defined in that endpoint, and indicate and the Authorization Header with the JWT.

 For instance: